eldariont/svim/README.md

 ## SVIM - Structural variant identification using long reads

 SVIM (pronounced *SWIM*) is a structural variant caller for long reads.
-It combines read-tail mapping, full alignment analysis, and split-read mapping to distinguish five classes of structural variants.
-SVIM discriminates between similar SV classes such as interspersed duplications and cut&paste insertions and is unique in its capability of extracting both the genomic origin and destination of insertions and duplications.
+It is able to detect and classify six different classes of structural variants.
+Unlike existing methods, SVIM integrates information from across the genome to precisely distinguish similar events, such as duplications and cut&paste insertions.
+In our experiments on simulated and real PacBio data, SVIM reached consistently better results than competing methods, particularly on low-coverage datasets.
+Furthermore, it is unique in its capability of extracting both the genomic origin and destination of insertions and duplications.

-### Background
+### Background on Structural Variants and Long Reads

-Structural variants (SVs) are defined as genomic variants larger than 50 bps.
-They have been shown to affect more bases in any given genome than SNPs and small indels.
-Additionally, they have great impact on human phenotype and diversity and have been linked to numerous diseases.
-Due to their size and association with repeats, they are difficult to detect in shotgun sequencing, especially when based on short reads.
-Long read, single molecule sequencing technologies like those offered by Pacific Biosciences and Oxford Nanopore produce reads with lengths of several thousand base pairs.
-Despite their higher error rate, long read sequencing offers many advantages for the detection of structural variants, but available software tools still do not fully exploit the possibilities.
+Structural variants (SVs) are typically defined as genomic variants larger than 50bps (e.g. deletions, duplications, inversions).
+Studies have shown that they affect more bases in any given genome than SNPs and small Indels taken together.
+Consequently, they have a large impact on genes and regulatory regions.
+This is reflected in the large number of genetic diseases that are caused by SVs.

+Common sequencing technologies by providers such as Illumina generate short reads with high accuracy.
+However, they exhibit weaknesses in repeat and low-complexity regions.
+This negatively affects SV detection because SVs are associated to such regions.
+Single molecule long-read sequencing technologies from Pacific Biotechnologies and Oxford Nanopore produce reads with error rates of up to 15% but with lengths of several kb.
+The high read lengths enable them to cover entire repeats and SVs which facilitates SV detection.

 ### Input